ComfyUI Extension: ComfyUI-Prompt-Manager

 cd ComfyUI-Prompt-Manager pip install -r requirements.txt -

-If you have them, place your .gguf models in the models/gguf folder.
-(Create folder if not present)
+If you have them, place your .gguf models in the models/gguf folder or set in prererences your preferred folder path.

 -